tbernacchi/kubernetes-containerd/README.md

-# kubernetes-containerd
-Kubernetes setup with containerd runtime
+# Kubernetes setup with containerd runtime